jon-jacky/Piety/doc/pieces.md

 Console collects input without blocking, calls handler fcn from app, also connects application to Piety job control.

-4a.
+4. a.
 Use of "thunks" (callables, usually lambda exprs.) as parameters in Console __init__ and maybe elsewhere, to reference variables in other components.
 IN this way, connections to different objects or modules can be passed as parameters (instead of being hard-coded).